bigtangle/bigtangle/readme.md

-#The BigTangle is a decentralized cryptocurrency, payment, exchange, supply chain and e-commerce platform.
+# BigTangle is a decentralized cryptocurrency, payment, exchange, supply chain, e-commerce  and digital health platform.

+## [The Implementation of Blockchain Corona Virus Track App]  (https://github.com/bigtangle/bigtangle/blob/master/coronatrack.docx)

  * BigTangle is a cryptocurrency network extending the directed acyclic graph with Markov Chain Monte Carlo (MCMC) as consensus algorithm and distributed Proof-of-Work.